IamShahadat00/HRMS/README.md

 4. Login with default credentials: `admin` / `Admin@123`.

 ---
-*Developed by [Your Name] as a Full-Stack Job Preparation Project.*
+*Developed by Shahadat Hossain Sakib as a Full-Stack Job Preparation Project.*